The United Kingdom has long been a destination for people from around the world seeking new opportunities and a stable life.

 Integration is a fundamental concept for understanding the dynamics of immigration in the United Kingdom.
 It encompasses the process by which foreign nationals adapt to and become part of British society.

 This brings benefits both to migrants and the host community.
-It ensures that newcomers can effectively participate in all aspects of British life, from employment and education to civic duties and social networking, leading to more successful and fulfilling lives in the UK while nurturing a cohesive and harmonious society.
+It helps newcomers participate in British life, from employment and education to civic engagement and social networking, supporting more successful and fulfilling lives in the UK while nurturing a cohesive and harmonious society.

 1. What is ‘Integration’ in UK Society?